aidgncom/test/README.md

 Multiple BEAT sequences can be written in an NDJSON-compatible line format, with each journey kept on a single line.
 This keeps logs compact, makes querying simple, and improves AI analysis efficiency.
 Across Finance, Game, Healthcare, IoT, Logistics, and other environments, BEAT's semantically complete stream allows fast merging and easy compatibility with their respective formats.

 Of course, this NDJSON-style representation is optional.
-The same data can be expressed in a simplified BEAT format while preserving its 1-byte scan performance, such as: `_🔎scrolls:🔎56_🔎clicks:🔎15_🔎duration:🔎1205.2_🔎beat:🔎...`.
-Here, the 🔎 emoji marks 1-byte scan points.
+The same data can be expressed in a simplified BEAT format while preserving its 1-byte scan performance, such as: `_scrolls:56_clicks:15_duration:1205.2_beat:...`.

 The purpose of this representation is to respect traditional data formats, including JSON, and the services built around them (such as BigQuery), so that BEAT can be adopted easily and coexist with them rather than trying to replace them.